jforget/raku-Hamilton2/doc/Hamilton.en.md

 * The pedagogical method.
 Each time a partial path is extracted, it is the  path  which  leads  to   the  most  interesting  discussion,  and preferably  in  the  shortest  time.
 How  nice!
 Except  that  it  is impossible to do on a silicon-based computer.
+The generation programme does not deal with AI.

 * Randomised access.
 It is easy  to implement, with Raku's `pick`.
 The problem  is  that processes  are  no  longer reproductible,  therefore